Bort-Millipede/PS2Linux_BrainDump/Tips and Tricks/PC-DC Server/README.md

 * The third session (which is optional, but can be leveraged to diagnose issues) monitors the log file from the mgetty session and displays information indicating the state of the Dreamcast and PS2 Linux connection.
 This session can be established either locally on PS2 Linux or via SSH.

 &nbsp;
 Power on the Dreamcast console, load the game/software that will be connecting to the internet, and navigate to the menu/screen to initiate the dialing sequence.
-But do NOT initiate the dialing sequence yet!
+DO NOT initiate the dialing sequence yet!

 &nbsp;
 **For USB modem devices:**